-Can create more affective content if it speaks directly to how our brains define our human experience [Author: Bill Fischer]
+We can create more effective content if it speaks directly to how our brains process our human experience.

 Our Expectant Brian

 The medialorbitofrontal cortex is believed to manage our expectations.
 Setting expectations high makes everything that follows seem better.

 Three ways to optimize expectations are:

 Blended experience: our expected experience will blend with our actual experience to create a perceived experience

 Anticipation: our dopamine levels will be elevated by the anticipation of an unknown reward